 ThirdLove is a company who understands my plea.
 Their whole schtick is affordability with a high luxury quotient.

 Aside from European fabrics and memory foam cups (!), ThirdLove is all about fit.
 50-80% of women are wearing the wrong size (actual percentage varies from outlet to outlet, of course).
-They have designed a mobile phone bra sizing app that will give you a pretty darn accurate bra size measurement just from a couple of photos!
+They have designed a Fit Finder to help you perfectly match yourself with a ThirdLove bra.

 I tried the app, and I was impressed with how thorough it was.
 It has you take a front and a side mirror photo while in your most supportive bra (and/or optional tight tank top).
 The app actually verbally guides you through the placement of your hands so you don’t have to look at the phone when you take a picture.
 Pretty incredible!